 Even if you don’t have a garden full of all these fresh vegetables, try to get as close as you can, visit your local farms or farmers’ markets for fresh and organic products.
 You can also plant vegetables in pots, just like flowers, I did that for years.

 Believe me it will be so worth it!
-Especially now with the warm weather and BBQ season upon us, nothing like a delicious side dish or appetizer of Easy Classic Tomato Bruschetta.
+Especially now with the warm weather and BBQ season upon us, nothing like a delicious side dish or appetizer of Easy Italian Tomato Bruschetta.

-Nowadays you don’t even need the barbecue to make Bruschetta, a simple pan grill will suffice, so start chopping and grilling and Happy Weekend.
+Nowadays you don’t even need the barbecue to make Bruschetta, a simple Pan Grill will suffice, so start chopping and Happy Grilling.
 Buon Appetito!

-- 2-3 medium to large ripe tomatoes (chopped I remove the seeds and extra pulp)
+- 4 medium to large firm ripe tomatoes (chopped / I remove the seeds and extra pulp)